Trump Plays Down Virus as He Steps Up Pitch for Second Term

 Tensions on the task force continue between Trump’s science adviser, Dr. Scott Atlas, who is not an expert in public health or infectious diseases, and the other professional scientists.
 The latter view Atlas, who joined the White House in August, as promoting dangerous theories around “herd immunity” and resisting more aggressive calls for Americans to wear face masks.
 They see Atlas as reinforcing Trump’s worst instincts and lending the veneer of science to rhetoric they see as fundamentally dangerous.

-Troye, the former task force aide, said Trump was showing “complete disregard for the truth, science, and facts” in the hopes of boosting his re-election chances.

-She added, “I don’t know that Donald Trump can see past the current moment.”

-Associated Press writers Kevin Freking in Washington and Darlene Superville in Fort Myers, Fla., contributed reporting to this article.
 Madhani reported from Chicago.
+Associated Press writers Kevin Freking in Washington and Darlene Superville in Fort Myers, Florida, contributed reporting to this report.